LogoLogo

 Overview

-Our JavaScript tag includes required and recommended configuration variables which determine how we will measure each pageview to your website.
+Our includes required and recommended configuration variables which determine how we will measure each pageview to your website.
 When chartbeat.js loads, it collects certain data about the page automatically, such as the page title from document.title.
-Other page properties such as a page's section or author will only be tracked by populating those values via our section and author configuration variables in your Chartbeat tracking snippet.
+Other page properties such as a page's section or author will only be tracked by populating those values via our configuration variables in your Chartbeat tracking snippet.

 Review the descriptions and example values for each of our required and recommended configuration variables listed below to determine the optimal tracking settings for your site.